Long short direct indexing > White paper

 Compared to a traditional long-only direct indexing approach, the long short strategy offers substantially greater tax efficiency.
 Across all simulation periods, it consistently generated higher levels of harvested losses and post-tax returns, despite involving extra complexity and incurring additional costs.
 This strong tax alpha can be especially valuable for investors in high marginal tax brackets seeking to reduce their near-term taxable liabilities.

 That said, the benefits of the long short approach come with important trade-offs.
 The inclusion of short positions introduces additional sources of risk, including higher tracking error and greater sensitivity to market volatility.
 Moreover, the strategy entails higher implementation costs, such as financing costs on short positions and a larger operational footprint.
-Nevertheless, our historical simulations show that the after-tax performance gains can more than offset the increased costs and risks, particularly over longer horizons.
-For investors with a strong preference for factor tilts and a high sensitivity to after-tax returns, the long short strategy offers a compelling extension of direct indexing—one that broadens both the investment and tax management toolkits.
+As our simulations of the 200/100 and 250/150 strategies demonstrate, these trade-offs are scalable.
+Increasing the portfolio’s leverage can further enhance potential pre-tax and after-tax returns, but it does so at the cost of proportionally higher fees and a materially higher tracking error.
+This highlights a clear spectrum of choice for the investor.

 References

-1. Fama, E. F., & French, K. R. (1992).
+- Fama, E. F., & French, K. R. (1992).
 The Cross-Section of Expected Stock Returns.
 The Journal of Finance, 47(2), 427–465.

-2. Fama, E. F. 1993.
+- Fama, E. F. 1993.
 Common Risk Factors in the Returns on Stocks and Bonds.
 Journal of Financial Economics 33(1): 3–56.

-3. Goldberg, L., Lewis, C., & Zorn, T. (2024).
+- Goldberg, L., Lewis, C., & Zorn, T. (2024).
 The Enhanced Value of Tax-Loss Harvesting in Long-Short Portfolios.
 Research Paper.

-4. Sialm, H., & Sosner, S. (2018).
+- Sialm, H., & Sosner, S. (2018).
 Tax-Loss Harvesting and Portfolio Performance.
 Management Science, 64(2), 705–722.

-5. Khang, K., Cummings, A., Paradise, T., & O’Connor, B. (2022).
+- Khang, K., Cummings, A., Paradise, T., & O’Connor, B. (2022).
 Personalized Indexing: A Portfolio Construction Plan, https://corporate.vanguard.com/content/dam/corp/research/pdf/personalized_indexing_a_portfolio_construction_plan.pdf

-This white paper describes implementation and performance details of a long short direct indexing approach similar to that used on the Frec platform at the time of writing (June 2025) details may differ from the implementation used in the product now and in the future.
+This white paper describes implementation and performance details of a long short direct indexing approach similar to that used on the Frec platform at the time of writing (August 2025) details may differ from the implementation used in the product now and in the future.
 This paper may be amended at any time to reflect new findings, improve readability, or correct inaccuracies.

 This white paper is for information purposes only and is not intended as tax advice or a trade recommendation.
 Clients should consult with their personal tax advisers regarding the tax consequences of investing with Frec and engaging in these tax strategies, based on their particular circumstances.
 Clients and their personal tax advisors are responsible for how the transactions conducted in an account are reported to the IRS or any other taxing authority on the investor’s personal tax returns.
 Frec assumes no responsibility for tax consequences to any investor of any transaction.